DaedalicEntertainment/lua-coding-conventions/README.md

 3.2. __DO__ uppercase the first letter of acronyms, only, e.g. XmlDocument.

+3.3. __DO__ implement class inheritance through our `class` function (similar to `inheritsFrom` at http://lua-users.org/wiki/InheritanceTutorial).

-3.3. __DO__ use the short syntax with colons (:) for accessing class members.
+3.4. __DO__ use the short syntax with colons (:) for accessing class members.

-3.4. __DO__ define all fields of your class at the beginning of your class definition, even those that are not used immediately.
+3.5. __DO__ define all fields of your class at the beginning of your class definition, even those that are not used immediately.
 This gives readers a better overview of the model of the class, and allows for easier documentation of these fields.

-3.5. __AVOID__ classes with more than 40 methods.
+3.6. __AVOID__ classes with more than 40 methods.

 ## 4. Functions